-The Energy Market Authority authorises the national emissions trading verifiers.
-A precondition for the authorisation is that the party intending to become an emissions trading verifier can prove with a reliable outside assessment that it fulfils the requirements that the Emissions Trading Act sets on verifiers.
-The assessment is given on application by the Finnish Accreditation Service (FINAS) of the Centre for Metrology and Accreditation.
-The competence of verifiers is evidenced with a statement or accreditation decision by FINAS.
+Energy Market Authority is the authority that approves the national emissions trading verifiers.
+A precondition for the approval is that the party willing to become a verifier can prove with a reliable outside assessment that it fulfils the requirements set in the Finnish Emissions Trading Act.
+This assessment has to be applied for and is given by the Finnish Accreditation

+Service (FINAS) of the Centre for Meteorology and Accreditation.
+The competence of verifiers is testified with a statement or an accreditation decision by FINAS.
+The criteria for assessing the competence of verifiers are defined in a ministerial decree.
+Energy Market Authority takes into account the statement or the accreditation decision given by FINAS when granting a permit to a verifier.